AlexBarthel/Obsidian-V.1.0/README.md

 ### What is Obsidian?

 Obsidian combines the best features from C, Java, and Python to produce a simple but efficient programming language.
-Obsidian was designed to the most difficult to understand programs, readable.
+Obsidian was designed to make the most difficult to understand programs, readable.
 Its syntax provides a very descriptive view of how the program works.
 Obsidian is portable, object-oriented, and for programmers of all skill levels.